Do online courses begin and end on different dates than regular on-campus courses?

 - Also, please review the technical requirements for Canvas.

 How do I access the online course?

-Access to UNT Dallas hybrid, online and web-enhanced courses will be made available, based on course registration, at 12:00 AM on the first day of class via Canvas or Blackboard (Check Class Search determine which system your course(s) will be in).
+Access to UNT Dallas hybrid, online and web-enhanced courses will be made available, based on course registration, at 12:00 AM on the first day of class via Canvas (Check Class Search determine which system your course(s) will be in).
 Some instructors may allow early access to allow student to view the course syllabus or other course information.